interlay/interbtc-clients/oracle/README.md

         --coingecko <COINGECKO>
             Fetch the exchange rate from CoinGecko (https://api.coingecko.com/api/v3/)

+        --coingecko-api-key <COINGECKO_API_KEY>
+            Use a dedicated API key for coingecko pro URL (https://pro-api.coingecko.com/api/v3/)

         --connection-timeout-ms <CONNECTION_TIMEOUT_MS>
             Timeout in milliseconds to wait for connection to btc-parachain [default: 60000]

-        --currency-id <CURRENCY_ID>...
+        --currency-id <CURRENCY_ID>
-            Collateral type for exchange rates, e.g. "DOT" or "KSM"
+            Collateral type for exchange rates, e.g. "DOT" or "KSM".
+The exchange rate will be fetched from coingecko unless explicitly set as e.g. "KSM=123", in which case the given exchange rate will be used.
+The rate will be in while units e.g. KSM/BTC

-        --exchange-rate <EXCHANGE_RATE>...
-            Exchange rate from the collateral currency to the wrapped currency - i.e. 1 BTC = 2308
-            DOT
+    -h, --help
+            Print help information

         --interval-ms <INTERVAL_MS>
             Interval for exchange rate setter, default 25 minutes [default: 1500000]